-order to resolv 3.
-Employees we complaints re who are elig egarding discri ible may a iminatory p lso utilize ractices. the Town Grievance Procedure in
+3. Employees who are eligible may also utilize the Town Grievance Procedure in

 Section 5.
 Accommodating Persons with Disabilities

 5.1.
 Americans with Disabilities Act (ADA) 1990

 The Town of Bowling Green prohibits employment discrimination against qualified individuals with disabilities and will provide reasonable accommodations for the known disabilities of applicants and employees.
 No department, agency or individual employee shall discriminate on the basis of disability against a qualified individual, whether an employee or an applicant for employment, with regard to any employment practice, condition and privilege of employment, including application, testing, hiring, assignment, performance evaluation, discipline, training, promotion, medical examination, reduction in force and recall, termination, compensation, leave or benefits.